 Subcutaneous injection (skin popping) can cause characteristic circular scars or ulcers; there may be signs of previous abscesses.
 Addicts may deny stigmata of drug use by attributing track marks to frequent blood donations, bug bites, or previous trauma.

-Drug users, especially those with a history of injection drug use, should be thoroughly evaluated for viral hepatitis, HIV infection, and the wide range of other infectious diseases common among these patients (eg, TB, syphilis, other sexually transmitted diseases).
-Also, vaccination to prevent hepatitis, influenza, pneumococcal infections, tetanus infection, and other infections should be offered to all appropriate patients (see Overview of Immunization as well as specific vaccine topics).
+Drug users, especially those with a history of injection drug use, should be thoroughly evaluated for viral hepatitis, HIV infection, and the wide range of other infectious diseases common among these patients (eg, tuberculosis, syphilis, other sexually transmitted diseases).
+Also, vaccination to prevent hepatitis, influenza, pneumococcal infections, tetanus infection, and other infections should be offered to all appropriate patients.

 The AIDS epidemic has triggered a harm-reduction movement, which aims to reduce the harm of drug use without necessarily requiring cessation.
 For example, providing clean needles and syringes for users who cannot stop injecting drugs reduces the spread of HIV and hepatitis.

 Treatment of infectious complications is the same as that for similar infections resulting from other conditions; it includes use of antibiotics and incision and drainage of abscesses.
 Treatment may be complicated by difficulty obtaining venous access (and keeping the patient from using it to inject more drugs) and by poor adherence to treatment regimens.